-As a recitalist, Janet Sung has been presented in major cities such as Boston, Chicago, Cleveland, Louisville, New York City and Pittsburgh, as well as in Odense, Denmark, Lausanne, Switzerland and Queenstown, New Zealand.
-She is a frequently heard soloist at distinguished music festivals, including: Aspen Music Festival, Britt Festival, Hot Springs Music Festival, Sewanee Summer Music Festival and Switzerland's Lucerne Festival.
-An equally passionate chamber musician, Ms. Sung is also a regular guest at numerous festivals and with the American Chamber Players, touring nationally.
+In recital, Janet Sung has been presented in Boston, Chicago, Cleveland, Louisville, New York City and Pittsburgh, as well as in Odense, Denmark, Lausanne, Switzerland and Queenstown, New Zealand.
+She is frequently heard as concerto and recital soloist at distinguished festivals, including the Aspen Music Festival, Bellingham Festival, Britt Festival, Hot Springs Music Festival, Sewanee Summer Music Festival, Germany’s Sulzbach-Rosenberg International Music Festival, and Switzerland's Lucerne Festival.
+She is also a performing artist at numerous chamber music festivals, including the Bowdoin International Music Festival, the Kreeger Chamber Music Festival in Washington, D.C., the Green Mountain Chamber Music Festival, and the Newport Music Festival, and is a regular guest with the Finger Lakes Chamber Ensemble and the American Chamber Players, which tour nationally.

-Janet Sung was chosen by Leonard Slatkin as the recipient of the Passamaneck Award, for which she performed at Pittsburgh’s Carnegie Music Hall for the Y Music Society Concert Series.
-A winner of the Aspen Music Festival's Nakamichi Violin Competition, she has also been awarded other top prizes and grants from the Andrew W. Mellon Foundation, National Foundation for Advancement in the Arts, National Federation of Music Clubs Competition and Cho Chang Tsung Foundation.
+Janet Sung was chosen by Leonard Slatkin as the recipient of the Passamaneck Award, for which she performed at Pittsburgh’s Carnegie Hall for the Y Music Society Concert Series.

-Born in New York City, Janet Sung began violin studies at the age of seven.
-At age nine, she made her orchestral debut, performing with the Pittsburgh Symphony Orchestra.
-The following year, she began a decade of private studies with renowned violinist, Josef Gingold.
-She continued her studies with him while attending Harvard University, from which she graduated with honors with a double degree in anthropology and music.
-Subsequently, Ms. Sung was invited to study on full scholarship at The Juilliard School with esteemed pedagogues, Dorothy DeLay and Masao Kawasaki.
-She also studied extensively with David Cerone, Eugene Phillips and the Juilliard String Quartet.
+Born in New York City, Janet Sung began her violin studies at age seven, making her public debut the following year.
+At age nine, she began a decade of private studies with renowned violinist and pedagogue, Josef Gingold, a period that overlapped with her attendance at Harvard University.
+She graduated with honors earning a double degree in anthropology and music, a reflection of her inquisitive passion and curiosity.
+Ms. Sung was subsequently invited to study on full scholarship with Dorothy DeLay at The Juilliard School.
+Other influential teachers include Masao Kawasaki, David Cerone, Eugene Phillips and the Juilliard String Quartet.